 This year alone, more than 161,000 American men will be diagnosed with prostate cancer, and about 26,700 will die from the disease.
 These men deserve more effective prostate cancer treatments – new treatments that can save and lengthen lives and improve the quality of lives.
-By creating our own research fund, ZERO is directly support cutting-edge research that offers the best return on investment with a track record of speeding up life-saving treatments from the laboratory to the patients and their families.
+By creating our own research fund, ZERO directly supports cutting-edge research that offers the best return on investment, with a track record of expediting life-saving treatments from the laboratory to patients.
 In the past year, we’ve invested more than $120,000 for the following promising research:

 Improved Methods for Early Detection at UC San Francisco

 Through the Jim Lafferty Memorial Research Grant, the ZERO Cancer Research Fund granted $79,900 to UC San Francisco for the purpose of researching new and improved methods for early detection of prostate cancer by Peter Carroll, M.D., M.P.H.
 The grant was made possible through a partnership between ZERO – The End of Prostate Cancer and Shining Down, a nonprofit founded by Jennifer Lafferty and Tamara Wyman in memory and honor of Jim Lafferty, who lost his battle with prostate cancer in 2010 at the young age of 40.

 Dr. Carroll’s research includes developing a low cost mechanism to ensure men diagnosed with low risk disease that immediate treatment is not necessary.
 He proposes to do this at substantially lower cost when compared to commercially available genomic classifiers – a technique that can be done in almost all pathology laboratories around the world.

 Targeting Gene Activation at Oregon Health & Sciences University